gubmax/acme-marketplace/README.md

-# Acme Marketplace
+# 🛒 Acme Marketplace

-This monorepository is a fullstack application containing a modern [React](https://react.dev/) web app, server-side rendering, tooling, and APIs.
+This monorepository is a fullstack [Node.js](https://nodejs.org/about) application containing a modern [React](https://react.dev/) web app, server-side rendering, tooling, and APIs.

+The frontend is developed without the use of meta frameworks like Next.js, Remix and Astro.

+Implemented:
+- Streaming Server-Side Rendering (SSR).
+This allows you to incrementally render parts of your UI to the client.
+- File-system Routing.
+Every component in the "pages" directory becomes a route.
+- Client router that preloads the page before displaying it.

 ## What's inside?